Quantum-Gravitational Backreaction in the BTZ Background from Curved Momentum Space: Discussion and Outlook

 \section{Discussion and Outlook}

+{The present framework should be contrasted with existing approaches to BTZ geometries and their semiclassical modifications.
+On the one hand, overspinning BTZ spacetimes have been extensively studied at the classical level, where their causal structure and geodesic properties are well understood despite the presence of a naked singularity~\cite{Briceno:2021}.
+On the other hand, semiclassical backreaction based on quantum fields introduces corrections through the expectation value of the stress-energy tensor $\langle T_{\mu\nu} \rangle$, but in certain regimes—such as overspinning geometries—this approach can become ill-defined due to divergences that obstruct a consistent perturbative solution~\cite{Baake:2023}.}

+We note that in some analyses of near-horizon extremal BTZ geometries, coordinate deformations are introduced as a technical regularization to render asymptotic charges well-defined~\cite{Ballav:2025xyz}.
+Such deformations are primarily technical in nature and do not introduce new dynamical modifications of physical observables.
+They should therefore be clearly distinguished from the deformation considered in the present work, which arises from a nontrivial phase-space structure and leads to genuine modifications of physical quantities.

+In contrast, the present work adopts a fundamentally different perspective.
+Rather than introducing quantum fields on a fixed background or employing coordinate regularizations, we incorporate weak quantum spacetime effects through a deformation of particle kinematics induced by curved momentum space.
+This deformation, rooted in an underlying noncommutative spacetime algebra, leads to an effective stress-energy tensor that remains finite and well-controlled.
+As a result, the backreaction in our framework manifests as a nonlinear modification of global geometric quantities—such as the ADM mass—while preserving the structural form of the spacetime geometry.

-Although developed within the context of (2+1)-dimensional gravity—which is characterized by the absence of local gravitational degrees of freedom and propagating dynamics—our model provides a robust and analytically tractable platform to examine how Planck-scale kinematic deformations, such as curved momentum space, impact classical geometry and black hole thermodynamics.
-The topological nature of gravity in this reduced dimensionality allows for exact treatment of backreaction effects, enabling precise calculations of how modified particle dynamics reshape spacetime and influence gravitational observables.
+Although developed within the context of $(2+1)$-dimensional gravity—which is characterized by the absence of local gravitational degrees of freedom—our model provides a robust and analytically tractable platform to examine how Planck-scale kinematic deformations, such as curved momentum space, impact classical geometry and black hole thermodynamics.
+The topological nature of gravity in this reduced dimensionality allows for an exact characterization of backreaction through global quantities such as holonomies and conserved charges, enabling precise calculations of how modified particle dynamics reshape spacetime.

-Key phenomena revealed by our approach—such as mass renormalization, deviations from the equivalence principle, and the emergence of a finite ADM mass—are not merely artifacts of the lower-dimensional setting.
-Instead, they represent general semiclassical implications of nontrivial momentum space geometry, which are expected to qualitatively extend to (3+1) dimensions.
-However, quantitative features like Hawking radiation spectra and black hole evaporation processes will differ due to the richer gravitational dynamics and altered black hole structures present in higher dimensions.
+Key phenomena revealed by our approach—such as the nonlinear relation between particle parameters and ADM mass, and the resulting modifications of global observables—are not merely artifacts of the lower-dimensional setting.
+Rather, they reflect general semiclassical consequences of nontrivial momentum space geometry, which are expected to qualitatively extend to $(3+1)$ dimensions.
+However, quantitative features such as Hawking radiation spectra and black hole evaporation will differ due to the presence of propagating gravitational degrees of freedom and more intricate horizon structures in higher dimensions.